 Related Post: Seed Starting Peat Pellets -vs- Soil Filled Seed Trays

-Seedling Heat Mat: Adding bottom heat under your seed trays helps speed up the germination of seeds, which means your seeds will sprout much faster.
-Seed starting heat mats can usually be purchased at a local nursery, or you can buy a heat mat here.
 You could also put your seed trays on top of a radiator or heat vent instead of using a heat mat (as long as it’s not too hot).
-Just make sure to keep a close eye on the moisture level of the soil; heat sources like this can dry out the soil much quicker (heat mats won’t dry out the soil faster).
+Just make sure to keep a close eye on the moisture level of the soil; heat sources like this can dry out the soil much quicker (heat mats will not dry out the soil faster).

 Related Post: A Beginner’s Guide To Grow Lights For Seedlings

 You don’t need to use fertilizer until after your seedlings have grown their first true leaves.
 Once that starts to happen, then fertilize them with a weak dose of organic liquid fertilizer.